 It is important to determine that the patient to be radiographed is not pregnant prior to radiation exposure.
 If there is any question of pregnancy, it is to be brought to the attention of a Radiologist.
 Students are ONLY permitted to expose a pregnant patient if the department approves and must be under DIRECT SUPERVISION ONLY.
-ONLY exams of the extremities (excluding above the knee) and headwork are permitted with direct supervisor (technologist) approval.
+ONLY exams of the extremities and headwork are permitted with direct supervisor (technologist) approval.